rifx-online/rifx.online/src/content/blog/english/from-langchain-to-langgraph-making-the-multi-model-drugbot-personal-and-teachable-9ef20055efb4.md

 ---
 title: "From LangChain to LangGraph: Making the Multi-Model DrugBot Personal and Teachable"
 meta_title: "From LangChain to LangGraph: Making the Multi-Model DrugBot Personal and Teachable"
-description: "The article discusses the evolution of the DrugBot chatbot, transitioning from LangChain to LangGraph to enhance its capabilities.
-The new DrugBot integrates memory and learning features, allowing it to understand user-defined terms, maintain context, and generate complex queries effectively.
-It utilizes a multi-model database, DrugDB, to provide accurate drug trial information.
-Key improvements include the ability to recall past interactions, ask for clarifications, and streamline query generation through a mimicking tool.
-These advancements aim to create a more user-friendly experience for patients seeking information about clinical trials and drug efficacy."
+description: "The article discusses the evolution of the DrugBot chatbot, transitioning from LangChain to LangGraph, enhancing its ability to assist users in navigating drug trial information.
+The new DrugBot incorporates memory and learning capabilities, allowing it to understand user-defined terms and maintain context across interactions.
+It leverages a multi-model database, DrugDB, to generate complex queries efficiently and improve user experience.
+The updates also enable the chatbot to proactively seek clarification and manage hybrid queries, addressing previous limitations.
+Overall, the integration of LangGraph fosters a more responsive and context-aware chatbot, enhancing access to critical medical information."
-date: 2024-11-25T15:00:22Z
+date: 2024-11-30T13:42:29Z
 image: "https://wsrv.nl/?url=https://cdn-images-1.readmedium.com/v2/resize:fit:800/1*WOaHORZdumJ-Po5RniDhvg.jpeg"
-categories: ["Chatbots", "Machine Learning", "Data Science"]
+categories: ["Chatbots", "Health", "Machine Learning"]
 author: "Rifx.Online"
-tags: ["DrugBot", "LangGraph", "DrugDB", "memory", "learning"]
+tags: ["DrugBot", "LangGraph", "DrugDB", "chatbot", "queries"]
 draft: False

 ---